 process.WaitForExit();

-Creating the process is same as for single stream.
+Reference the pipe in ffmpeg arguments with -i \\.\pipe\ffpipe.
+Process creation is the same as for a single stream.

 pipe.WaitForConnection();

-Create as many pipes as neccessary.
-Write to them asynchronously.
+Create as many pipes as necessary, one per input stream, and write to them asynchronously:

 pipe.Flush();